 Environment Select Committee Report

-Under Neil’s Chairmanship, the Environment, Food and Rural Affairs Select Committee published a report on Air Quality.
+Under Neil’s Chairmanship, the Environment, Food and Rural Affairs Select Committee published a report on Air Quality in April 2016.
 The report called the standard of Britain’s air quality nothing less than a ‘public health emergency’ and called for radical action to tackle the problem.

 The measures recommended to Government include: